(This article was originally published on the 13th of August 2020 and updated on the 8th of January 2022).

 Disclaimer: These are purely estimations intended as guidance.
 It is best to check with respective parties to know the actual costs involved.

-This means that the individual is entitled to a car model priced RM45,000 maximum.
-Based on the schedule given above, the individual is entitled to a Myvi Standard 1.3, instead of a Honda Jazz.
+This means that the individual is entitled to a car model priced RM60,000 maximum.
+Based on the schedule given above, the individual is entitled to get a MYVI 1.5 X.

 The upside to this is that the maintenance cost becomes lower.
-If the individual chooses a loan tenure of 9 years, the amount to be paid monthly is only RM530, which is less than 10% of their net monthly income.
+If the individual chooses a loan tenure of 9 years, the amount to be paid monthly is only RM539, which is less than 15% of their net monthly income.

 This is a more conservative calculation method.
 It is worth noting that both these methods are still lacking in the sense that they do not take into account the minimum income one should be earning to justify buying a car, and it also ignores the other expenditures that the car buyer will also be subjected to when owning a car.